Pencils and nets on curves arising from rank 1 sheaves on K3 surfaces: Introduction

 In the past 30 years, one central problem in the study of the existence of $g^r_d$'s on smooth curves has been to find connections between sheaves on K3 surfaces $S$ and linear systems on curves $C$ lying on $S$.
 This started with Lazarsfeld (\cite{Lazarsfeld}) and Tyurin (\cite{Tyurin}) independently introducing vector-bundles $\fineca$ on $S$, depending on a smooth curve $C$ and base-point free complete linear system $A$ on $C$, providing much information on the geometry of the curve $C$ and existence of other linear systems on the curve.

-These vector-bundle techniques have given grounds for many results that have emerged lately.
-Among these, Knutsen has proved that both gonality and Clifford index are constant for all smooth curves in a linear system on a K3 surface, with only one particular exception for the gonality case, and that there exist only two examples of exceptional curves (\cite{Knutsen}, see also \cite{Ciliberto}); and Aprodu and Farkas proved that the Green conjecture is satisfied for all smooth curves on K3 surfaces, and at the same time found the exact dimension of $g^1_d$'s for the general curves in a linear system (\cite{Aprodu-Farkas}).
+These vector-bundle techniques have given grounds for many results.
+Among these, Green and Lazarsfeld (\cite{G-L}) proved in 1987 that the Clifford index is constant for all smooth curves $C$ in a linear system on a K3 surface, and that it is maximal (i.e., $=\lfloor(g-1)/2\rfloor$) if the Picard group is generated by $\fino_S(C)$.
+In 1995, Ciliberto and Pareschi (\cite{Ciliberto}) proved that the gonality is constant for all smooth curves in an ample linear system on a K3 surface.
+Knutsen (\cite{Knutsen}) proved that this is also true for non-ample linear systems, except for one particular case.
+Furthermore, he proved that there exist only two examples of exceptional curves.
+Among other notable results, Aprodu and Farkas (\cite{Aprodu-Farkas}) proved in 2011 that the Green conjecture is satisfied for all smooth curves on K3 surfaces.
+They also found the exact dimension of $g^1_d$'s for the general curves in a linear system.

 Lelli-Chiesa (\cite{lelli2015generalized}) proved a conjecture posed by Donagi and Morrison (\cite{D-M}), in the case of K3 surfaces without $(-2)$ curves, $d\leq g-1$ and $\Cliff(A)=\Cliff(C)$.
 The conjecture is stated as follows: